We provide a host of

 Currently supported output formats are:

-The CSV represents a two-dimensional matrix, containing - besides the
+The CSV or XLSX represents a two-dimensional matrix, containing - besides the

 header row - a row for every Skill of every Employee-Job match.